By Ron Drzewucki – Modern Coin Wholesale ….

 So I’m going to forego the Tyson and Ali references and just do a straight comparison between two of America’s foremost collectible coins.

 Notice I said it “was” a circulating silver dollar.
-I did that partly because it’s a part of American history and can’t reasonably be said to circulate now, but also because the Morgan dollar (and practically any other “old”, rare coin you can think of) is really a different kind of object once it becomes “collectible”.
+I did that partly because it’s a part of American history and doesn’t circulate now, but also because the Morgan dollar (and practically any other “old”, rare coin you can think of) is really a different kind of object once it becomes “collectible”.
 I don’t think the same can be said for bullion coins, whose whole purpose is to be “set aside” and serve as a government-guaranteed store of wealth.